rubyatscale/pack_stats/README.md

 # Using Other Observability Tools

-Right now this tool sends metrics to DataDog early.
+Right now this tool sends metrics to DataDog only.
 However, if you want to use this with other tools, you can call `PackStats.get_metrics(...)` to get generic metrics that you can then send to whatever observability provider you use.

 # Setting Up Your Dashboards